 - Masks are still required:

 - In hospitals, clinics and other health care settings

 - When taking communal transportation, like airplanes, buses or trains

 - If a workplace, business or other place requires masking

 Individual organizations and governments can still choose to make masking (or other COVID-19 safety procedures) mandatory, regardless of your vaccination status.
 Always follow local guidance for the store, restaurant or location you’re in.

-Even if you’re fully vaccinated, not everyone else is.
+But even if you’re fully vaccinated, not everyone else is.
 In addition, some people, like younger children, aren’t able to get vaccinated yet.

-Safety guidelines are different for vaccinated and unvaccinated people.
+Some safety guidelines are different for vaccinated and unvaccinated people.
 Understanding how you might navigate situations when not everyone around you is (or can be) vaccinated may help you feel more confident.

 Washing your hands often is always a good idea!
 Frequent handwashing helps prevent all kinds of germs from making you sick and spreading to others.

 Especially while COVID-19 is still circulating in our communities, washing your hands continues to be a basic safety measure to help keep everyone healthier.
 It only takes about 20 seconds, and the benefits for both you and others are significant.